chrishah/phylog/README.md

 + maximum mean number of sequences per taxon, default: 5
 + cluster contains all taxa listed in critical.txt
-+ only the taxa listed in critical.txt will be retained A fasta file containing the protein sequences for each of the retained cluster will be written to `cluster_select_output`.
++ only the taxa listed in critical.txt will be retained

+A fasta file containing the protein sequences for each of the retained cluster will be written to `cluster_select_output`.
 See a list of all options by simply running `select_clusters_v2.pl` without options.
 ```bash
 -bash-4.1$ select_clusters_v2.pl --groups groups.txt.gz --fasta goodProteins.fasta --critical critical.txt --exclusive > sort_clusters.log
 ```
-__Next__ we will infer ML trees for each individual alignment.
-Optionally distribute the resulting fasta files across a number of directories.
+__Next__ we will infer ML trees for each individual alignment. _Optionally_ distribute the resulting fasta files across a number of directories.
 The below command would distribute all *.fasta files in the current directory (specified by ".") into sub-directories, with 50 *.fasta files per directory.
-Most of my downstream scripts serially process all files in the directory.
-So distributing files into separate directories now and process the directories in paralell will speed things up.
+Most of my downstream scripts serially process all files in a directory.
+To distribute files into separate directories may allow parallel processing of the directory content, if the required computational resources are available.
 ```bash
 -bash-4.1$ cd cluster_select_output
 -bash-4.1$ mkdir 1-initial-trees